elasticio/api-docs/source/includes/_contracts.md

 HTTP/1.1 202 Accepted
 ```

-This endpoint allows you to suspend the Contract.
+This endpoint allows suspending the Contract.
 The process is asynchronous.
-Suspending is completed after all flows in given Contract will stop.
-While the Contract is suspended, all the writing requests will be rejected.
+Suspending is completed once all of the flows in a given Contract will be stopped.
+While the Contract gets suspended, all the writing requests will be rejected.

 ### HTTP Request